navikt/crm-nks-base/dummy-data/README.md

 ## File and folder structure

 **ALWAYS** have dummy-data self-contained in its own folder, both for readability and avoiding overwriting existing data.
-If you want ALL scratch orgs to have your dummy data, add the data as `dummy-data/[name]/`, which contains ONE `plan.json` file and one or more `[sObjects].json` files, which are also referenced in the plan.sjon.
+If you want ALL scratch orgs to have your dummy data, add the data as `dummy-data/[name]/`, which contains ONE `plan.json` file and one or more `[sObjects].json` files, which are also referenced in the plan.json.

-The init scripts for scratch org creation automatically find these `plan.sjon` files and imports them for you.
-If you don't want auto importing, have the `plan.sjon` file renamed to anything else, and it won't be imported.
+The init scripts for scratch org creation automatically find these `plan.json` files and imports them for you.
+If you don't want auto importing, have the `plan.json` file renamed to anything else, and it won't be imported.

 ## Importing dummy data